AppSecure-nrw/security-belts/README.md

 ### Security Champion

-Security Belts adds the role of the Security Champion to the Agile methodology.
+The maturity model Security Belts adds the role of the Security Champion to the Agile methodology.
 The Security Champion is a developer, who is also part of the team.
 He/she has a profound security knowledge but is not necessarily a security expert.
 The Security Champion empowers the team such that they can ensure the security of their software products by themselves.
 Moreover, he/she enables the team to improve themselves concerning software security and raises the importance of security within the team (incl.
 PO) as well as towards the management.

 Security Champions must attend a thorough training.
 They need an overview of the complete security development lifecycle (SDLC), theoretical background, practical knowledge, and the necessary soft skills to fulfill its role.
 Examplary trainings are: